luca-citino/luca-citino.github.io/research.md

 #### Policy papers

 **The effects of climate change on the Italian economy.
 A research project of the Bank of Italy** with Matteo Alpino, Guido de Blasio and Federica Zeni [<a href="https://www.bancaditalia.it/pubblicazioni/qef/2022-0728/index.html">Bank of Italy Occasional Paper n.
-728</a>] (only in Italian)
+728</a>] (only in Italian) Media Coverage: [Rai News] [Rete 4] [Il Fatto Quotidiano] [Ansa]

 **Costs and benefits of the green transition envisaged in the Italian NRRP - an evaluation using the Social Cost of Carbon** with Matteo Alpino and Federica Zeni [<a href="https://www.bancaditalia.it/pubblicazioni/qef/2022-0720/QEF_720.pdf">Bank of Italy Occasional Paper n.720</a>] Media coverage: [<a href="https://www.repubblica.it/economia/2022/10/16/news/superbonus_modifiche_nuovo_governo-370315835/">La Repubblica</a>] [<a href="https://www.ilsole24ore.com/art/bankitalia-il-superbonus-costa-caro-e-produce-scarsi-benefici-ambientali-AEUmAL9B">Il Sole 24 ore</a>] [<a href="https://www.open.online/2022/10/17/pnrr-studio-bankitalia-superbonus/">Open online</a>] Policy coverage: [<a href="https://www.imf.org/en/Publications/CR/Issues/2022/07/28/Italy-Selected-Issues-521489">IMF Country Report n.22/256 </a>]